top of page

 Tinnitus

 Tongue tie.
 Tongue tie can be associated with difficulty feeding with choking or painful nipples and sometimes mastitis.
 Later in life it can be associated with speech problems.
 Immediately following a full medical assessment, tongue tie division can be performed in clinic at Spire Manchester with on-site paediatric nurses and a comfortable breast-feeding room to ensure that the problem is solved before you leave.
 You will be given a 24-hour number to call if you have any questions or concerns after the procedure.
 It’s not painful and your child will be able to feed straight away.
+I also offer an adult tongue tie service for speech issues and pain with eating related to a tight frenulum.

 Tongue tie